Zymbit-Docs/docs/content/bootware-one-zero/troubleshooting/faq/index.md

 <br>

-A: Bootware 1.0 exclusively run on the Secure Compute Module based products, such as the Secure Edge Node.
+A: Bootware 1.0 runs on the Secure Compute Module based products - the Secure Edge Node, SCM Development kits, SCM modules.

 -----